Sarthaksaraf96/Basketball-Dribble-Count/README.md

-# Basketball Dribble Analysis using Computer Vision
+# Basketball Dribble Count using Computer Vision

 ## Introduction
 This project utilizes computer vision techniques to analyze a video of a basketball player performing dribbling drills.
 The goal is to extract meaningful insights such as dribble count, speed, and consistency using OpenCV in Python.